Oleg Taktarov: Post-UFC

 After his UFC tenure, Taktarov competed for Japanese promotion Pancrase, where he lost a decision by points to Ryushi Yanagisawa.
 He then moved to Brazil, where he defeated Joe Charles by submission in World Vale Tudo Championship.
 There were next talks about a rematch with Marco Ruas, which Taktarov accepted.
 He even entertained the idea to crash the match with a ringside brawl, which would attract attention by the news media and allow them both to host an anticipated rubber match back in UFC.
 Ruas's management seemed to get into the idea of setting up a third fight, with his manager Lapenda even making Taktarov promise to fight entirely standing, but Ruas himself fought to win.
 With one minute left in the clock, Taktarov finally took Ruas down, but he allowed the bout to end in a draw.
 However, interest was little and the rubber match never happened.

 Taktarov returned from Brazil with a broken hand, only to find out his manager had put him on a fight against Renzo Gracie for Martial Arts Reality Superfighting in ten days notice.
 Come the match, Taktarov took Gracie down, but the anticipated grappling battle never took off.
 Taktarov's injured hand impeded him from grabbing an opportune leglock on Gracie, who capitalized on the lapse to fire an upkick that knocked down Taktarov.
 He tried to continue fighting, but the kick had opened a deep cut and the fight was stopped.

 In 1997, Taktarov traveled back to Brazil to fight decorated ADCC grappler Sean Alvarez in the Pentagon Combat event.
 Despite Alvarez's size advantage, Taktarov knocked him out with newly polished striking skills.
 However, he got sent to another match in short notice, this time to Japan in the first ever Pride 1 show on 11 October 1997, facing Canadian heavyweight and UFC veteran Gary Goodridge.
 Taktarov suffered a frightening knockout loss, receiving strikes even after having been rendered unconscious, and had to be carried out of the arena in a stretcher.
 In one of his recent interviews he attributed Goodridge's victory to the peak of the anabolic steroid cycle that Goodridge allegedly went through prior to the fight.
 Taktarov further asserted that Goodridge's following performances (i.e. a string of losses) clearly indicated the downtrend of the steroid cycle.

-In Russia, for a specialised event Oleg faced Dolph Lundgren in a celebrity Boxing match and won via unanimous decision.
+On June 10, 2007, Taktarov faced Dolph Lundgren in a celebrity boxing match.
+He won the decision after five rounds.